 - Easy bulk optimization of your existing media library.

-- Resize large original images by setting a maximum width and/or height.
+- Resize large original images by setting a maximum width and height.

-Did you see how many ways you have to share this blog post with visuals?
-Try the click to tweet above and you’ll see a GIF on your tweet.
-Get clever and get people sharing your content!
+Did you see how many ways you can share this blog post with visuals?
+Get clever and get people to share your content!

 I hope you take at least one idea I've shared back to your blog to help make it a more visual blog.
 And that you get more quality traffic to your website from it!